StudyFrenchSpanish

 The number of PhD holders is relatively fewer.

 Probably one out of a thousand, which makes having a PhD very rare.
-You will be a verified expert in your field, and you will have a piece of documentary evidence to confirm it.
+You will be a verified expert in your field and have a piece of documentary evidence to confirm it.

 Beyond the research and teacher-based guidance, you also have the opportunity to participate in various events such as seminars, workshops, discussions, conferences, and cultural programs.